 Timing for Different Uses

-Red clover provides grazing material and harvested forage when planted in spring.
+Red clover provides grazing material and harvested forage when planted in spring after the last frost.
 The plant is harvested at pre-bloom or when in full bloom.
 Most clover stands are harvested twice in summer and once more in fall.
-If the crop is not harvested in fall, it can be used as a nitrogen fixing crop and become incorporated into the soil.
-Winter cover crops protect soils from erosion and wind sweep that can remove important topsoils.
+If the crop is not harvested in the fall, it can be used as a nitrogen-fixing crop and become incorporated into the soil.
+A winter red clover cover crop protects soils from erosion and wind sweep that can remove important topsoils.